Columbia Falls, Montana: Arts and culture

 Heritage Days is an annual celebration of the town's history and heritage.
 It occurs on the last weekend of July.
 Activities include Boogie to the Bank, Wildcat Endowment Auction, a parade and carnival, basketball tournament, a barn dance, car show, rodeo, and the running of wild horses through town on Highway 2.

 Night of Lights Parade is an annual December holiday parade.

 Columbia Falls has a public library, a branch of the Flathead County Library.

 Columbia Falls Community Market is a farmers market held weekly every Thursday from 5pm - 8pm from the second Thursday in May until the last Thursday in September.
 The market offers live music, food trucks, local produce, locally brewed beer and a rock-climbing wall.

 Parks and recreation

 River's Edge Park has over 900 ft of river frontage on Flathead River and occupies 28 acre.
 The park has paved walking trails, open meadows, bathroom facilities and a family fly fishing pond.

 Pinewood Park Aquatic Center is a public swimming facility located on 4th Ave West.
 The park also has a basketball court, children's play area, picnic tables and swings.

+The city maintains several other small neighborhood parks, baseball fields, and a soccer field.